Home Health Tips Health Concerns Site Index Glossary Contact Us

 The first sign of a developing cold sore is local tenderness with a burning or tingling sensation and with a small bump.
 Then comes the blister, and there may be more tenderness in the area.
 The adjacent lymph nodes may become swollen and tender.
 In some cases, pus oozes from the blisters, which makes eating difficult.
 Fortunately, there is always less discomfort with recurrences of cold sores then the initial outbreak.

-At the first sign of an outbreak zap it with a high does of vitamin C. As soon as you get the burning and tingling take Vitamin C
+At the first sign of an outbreak zap it with a high dose of vitamin C. As soon as you get the burning and tingling take Vitamin C and Calcium Magnesium

 Recommendations: